 - Important social, occupational, or recreational activities are given up due to substance use

 - Substance use is continued despite knowledge of a persistent or recurrent physical or psychological problem that is likely to have been caused by the substance

-Physicians following these guidelines of addiction can better treat their patients.
-For instances of acute pain (pain that comes on all of a sudden such as broken bones or pain from surgery), this is seen as a medical emergency and patients are treated the same with pain relief medications as those that have not suffered with substance abuse.
-The issues arise with those individuals that are experiencing chronic pain.
-Chronic pain is pain that persists despite the fact that the injury has healed.
-This type of pain can be caused by arthritis, nerve damage, chronic headaches, and is also seen in cancer patients.
+Physicians who understand these elements of addiction can better treat their patients.
+For instances of acute pain (intense but short-lived pain, such as with broken bones or recovery from surgery), patients in recovery are usually treated the same with pain relief medications as those that have not suffered from substance abuse.
+The issues arise with those individuals who experience chronic pain, pain that persists (such as with an old injury, arthritis, nerve damage, cancer, and more).

-Physicians that build a relationship of trust with their patients are better able to know them and have a better understanding of their addiction.
+Physicians who build a relationship of trust with their patients are better able to treat them.
 Many people in recovery will suffer with pain instead of taking medications to help ease the pain for fear of becoming addicted, or “relapsing.”
 This is an extremely touchy situation.
-Other avenues as the ones mentioned above, and holistic treatments such as acupuncture can be tried to manage pain safely.
+It’s very important to let your doctor know your history with addiction.
+Avenues such as the ones mentioned above and/or holistic treatments, such as acupuncture, can be tried to manage pain safely.